MEET OUR INSTRUCTORS

 Paul completed his general requirements to earn his Bachelor’s Degree in music at Thomas Edison State College, New Jersey.
 Prior, he studied commercial music at Rowan University, specializing in music performance in jazz piano, composition and classical piano.
 Paul continues to experiment with music styles in his song writing, arranging and recording.
 He also works to stay in touch with the local music scene playing coffee houses as a solo performer or as a member of 2 bands.
 He continues to practice his development of blues and jazz.
 He has written original material, arrangements and recorded music for radio advertisements, local cable television, in-house hotel music and for a Miss New Jersey contestant.
 Accepting beginner and intermediate students.
 Website: www.reverbnation.com/paulborisjr

-I was born in Russia and attended the Moscow School of Fine Arts, where I studied art history and figure painting and drawing in the classical realistic tradition.
+I was born in Russia and attended the Moscow School of Fine Arts, where I studied art history, figure painting and drawing in the classical realistic tradition.
 Before immigrating to the United States, I spent the summer of 1981 in Italy, studying art at the greatest museums.
 To be in Rome, to spend days in front of the masterpieces in the Vatican and to study for weeks the works of the Masters was an unforgettable experience.
 My interest in sculpture grew stronger, and in 2005, I went back to school and started my studies at the Pennsylvania Academy of Fine Arts in sculpture.
-I have exhibited extensively in Philadelphia area in solo and group shows and my sculptures, drawings and commissioned portraits in pastel and bronze are in many private and some public collections In 2010 I was granted a commission for the life-size, two figure bronze statue depicting St.Leonie Aviat by the St. Bernadette of Lourdes Parish in Drexel Hill, PA.
+I have exhibited extensively in Philadelphia area in solo and group shows and my sculptures, drawings and commissioned portraits in pastel and bronze are in many private and some public collections.
+In 2010 I was granted a commission for the life-size, two figure bronze statue depicting St.Leonie Aviat by the St. Bernadette of Lourdes Parish in Drexel Hill, PA.

 I am a Philadelphia native who lives and works as a teaching artist in the Philadelphia suburbs and Wilmington, Delaware.
 I enjoy teaching art and inspiring my students to cultivate creative practices.
 I teach for a private preschool and I was recently awarded a Teaching Artist Residency with the Delaware Center for the Contemporary Arts.
 I attended Community College of Philadelphia where I studied general art courses.
 I received a B.F.A. from Moore College of Art & Design and earned a M.F.A. from the University of Delaware with a specialization in Ceramics.
 I enjoy the effortless tendencies artistic practices are able to create and build community.
-My current work focuses on landscape naratives and objectification.
-The small scaled ceramic reliefs create installations that make up more than 100 mini personal landscape naratives.
+My current work focuses on landscape narratives and objectification.
+The small scaled ceramic reliefs create installations that make up more than 100 mini personal landscape narratives.

 Jamie has been teaching classes in Glass Fusion at the Center since 2010.
 By day, Jamie works in the pharmaceutical industry, and any free time is spent either teaching or learning/experimenting with different glass techniques and mediums.
 Jamie thoroughly enjoys teaching at the Center and watching students express themselves through the creation of beautiful glass works of art.
 Jamie lives in Kennett Square, PA, with her husband Gregg, her No. 1 Apprentice!